Tessa’s Recipe Rundown

 This post may contain affiliate links.
 Read our disclosure policy.

-These Soft Batch Double Chocolate Chip Cookies are truly a chocolate lover’s dream come true.
+These Soft Batch Double Chocolate Chip Cookies are truly a chocolate lover’s dream come true, in easy-to-make cookie form!

 Sprinkle of Science